Death of a U.S. Citizen Abroad

 For more information, please visit the State Department’s website.

-- Arrange payment of mortuary and related expenses.
+- Arranging payment of mortuary and related expenses in Laos.

-- Arrange return of any personal possessions of the deceased.
+- Arranging return of any personal possessions of the deceased.

 Disposition and Repatriation of Remains